Michael 84

 Classic

-The classic roll neck is the best style to have.
+The classic turtleneck is the best style to have.
 It’s traditional, and the most known of all the types of roll necks.

 As the name suggests, there’s a long, funnel type of neckline to the jumper, which you style by rolling it back onto itself.
 You usually roll back the fabric once, hence the name roll neck.